 When in search for a dressy timekeeper with a nice classic feel about it, you should probably ask yourself the following questions (I sorted them in an order they appeared in my head, but you should probably do some homework and range them by giving them weight as you see fit):

-2. Do I want to make a statement by buying a certain brand or do I simply plan to stick to corporate dress code?
+2. Do I want to make a statement by buying a certain brand or do I simply plan to stick to the corporate dress code?

-3. How good are the four or five models that actually made into my short-list in keeping their resale value?
+3. How good are the four or five models that made into my short-list in keeping their resale value?
 And how much will I lose if I find that the model of choice doesn’t fit my wrist well and I decide to flip it?

-You should probably spend some time contemplating answers to these questions, but I can help with some ideas answering to the questions above in order of appearance.
+You should probably spend some time contemplating answers to these questions, but I can help with some ideas answering the questions above in order of appearance.